rsquaredacademy-education/DSCE_BAC/README.md

 -   [R Packages Installation Demo](https://vimeo.com/265157256)

 To test if a package has been correctly installed or not, type `library(packagename)` in the RStudio console.
-For example, to test if **readr** package has been installed, type `library(readr)` in the R console.
+For example, to test if **readr** package has been installed, type `library(readr)` in the RStudio console.
 If the package has not been installed correctly, you will get the following error message:

 `Error in library(readr) : there is no package called ‘readr’`